 the library program cultivates connections with the larger learning community by providing students access to learning resources and activities beyond classroom and school walls.

 all children have the right to equal access to literature, information and information technologies.

 the diverse needs and learning styles of students require differentiation in learning resources and instruction.

-a rich and abundant collection of resources in many formats is essential to meet the teaching and learning needs of the school curriculum, and to reflect diversity and intellectual freedom principles.
+a rich, diverse and abundant collection of resources in many formats is essential to meet the teaching and learning needs of the school curriculum, and to reflect diversity and intellectual freedom principles.

 - School Librarians at the Heart of Transformation

 - INFORMATION SPECIALIST